 Whether it’s Hollywood or Cheviot, there is something about the communities that are situated on the hills that makes them the best places to start your next chapter.
 You may not be swayed by the activities going on in places by the beach, but would rather enjoy a less crowded, more introspective type of scenery.
 We completely understand.
 If you can call yourself well-heeled and situated, and you’re looking for a family-friendly suburb and a mansion with a view, then you need to consider the following hills:

-- Hollywood Hills: This is a rather large chunk of land in the Santa Monica Mountains, and is home to around 26 thousand residents.
+Hollywood Hills: This is a rather large chunk of land in the Santa Monica Mountains, and is home to around 26 thousand residents.
 If you love being surrounded by nature, and you could spend all day in Forest Lawn Memorial Park, or Griffith Park, then this place is perfect for you.
+If you are moving with a dog, you can both enjoy vast green spaces.
 While you get to enjoy the beautiful cityscape during the day, at night you have something that most Angelenos can only dream about – the glow of stars in the night sky.
 Hollywood Hills is comprised of Hollywood Hills East and Hollywood Hills West, separated by the 101 Freeway.

 Beverlywood, Beverly Grove, Beverly Crest